kumarkartikmk57/gcp-devops/readme.md

-this is the repo creation for first sprint
+This is the repo creation for first sprint.